This blog was originally published on May 5, 2020.

 Following its announcement on May 4, 2020, the government of British Columbia announced on June 25, 2020 that it would be further extending the temporary layoff provision to a maximum of 24 weeks expiring on August 30, 2020, during the COVID-19 pandemic.
 This is an increase to the previously announced extension of 16 weeks.

-Previously, a temporary layoff was limited to a maximum of 13 weeks in any 20-week period.
+Previously, under the Employment Standards Act, a temporary layoff was limited to a maximum of 13 weeks in any 20-week period.
 Any layoff longer than 13 weeks was considered a permanent layoff, which resulted in an employer being required to provide written notice or pay in lieu of notice upon termination based upon an employee’s length of service.